department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

  - Printed in black and white
  - Have no copyright or trademark restrictions
  - Must be able to be inscribed in a stone or bronze production environment without losing image quality

- [Is there other information they need to submit?]

  ##### By mail:
  <br>